Meet our speakers

 Peter Jackowski

-Head of Delivery - Consumer Energy SolutionsSEC Victoria (State Electricity Commission of Victoria)
+General Manager, Delivery and Operations - Consumer and InnovationSEC Victoria (State Electricity Commission of Victoria)

 With more than 20 years’ experience spanning digital transformation, energy innovation and strategic business advisory, Peter brings a unique lens to the energy transition.
 Peter is also an Industry Mentor at RMIT University, where he shares his expertise in AI strategy and emerging technologies.
 Peter holds an MBA from RMIT with Distinction and is a graduate of the AICD.
 Peter is energised by the opportunity to drive real impact, and help deliver a more sustainable, equitable energy future for all Victorians.